CircuitSpells/Notes/DigitalAudioFundamentals.md

 This theorem states we need at least *more than* 2 samples to capture one period of a wave.
 Note that only capturing 2 samples per period could potentially capture the null points of the wave (each sample point would have an amplitude of zero), and therefore would insufficiently represent the wave's frequency.

 Consider a 1hz frequency.
 Using a sample rate of 3hz, we would capture 3 samples per period.
-Intuitively 3 samples a period may not seem like much, but in reality to increase the sample rate would not yield higher resolution.
+Intuitively, 3 samples per period may not seem like much, but in reality *to increase the sample rate would not yield a higher resolution*.
 That is, as long as you take into account the first point of the theorem: the signal must be **band limited**.

 Band limiting is the limiting of a signal's frequency domain representation to zero above a certain finite frequency.
 You can consider this to be like a theoretical low pass filter with infinite slope.